Attentional Graph Neural Network Is All You Need for Robust Massive Network Localization: Performance Analysis

 \subsection{Complexity Analysis}

-From a computational perspective, our proposed AGNN-I and AGNN-II exhibit high efficiency.
-The operation of the graph attention layer in MGAL can be parallelized across all edges, and the computation of output features can similarly be parallelized across all nodes.
+From a computational perspective, our proposed AGNN exhibits high efficiency.
+The operations of the graph attention layer in MGAL can be parallelized across all edges, and the computations of output features can similarly be parallelized across all nodes.
 Notably, these models obviate the need for computationally expensive matrix operations, such as eigen-decompositions, which are typically mandatory in spectral-based methods \cite{bruna2014spectral, defferrard2016convolutional}.

-Furthermore, we provide the time complexity analysis for GCN-based localization models as follows: \begin{theorem} For the $k$-th graph convolutional layer, the time complexity can be summarized as $O(ND_{k-1}D_k + |E|D_{k-1})$, where $|E|$ represents the numbers of graph edges constructed based on a given threshold. \end{theorem}
+We provide the time complexity analysis for GCN-based localization models as follows: \begin{theorem} For the $k$-th graph convolutional layer, the time complexity can be summarized as $O(ND_{k-1}D_k + |E|D_{k-1})$, where $|E|$ represents the numbers of graph edges constructed based on a given threshold. \end{theorem}